falcon-computing/genome-release/deploy/aws/docs/README.md

 ## Login to Instance
-Assume the user has a login account in AWS.
-To access to the instance recently created in AWS, ssh as centos user to the the IP address shown in the console which is in this case 172.31.41.148:
+Access to the instances can be done with SSH with a private key.
+The key needs to be created separated in AWS.
+In this example, we use the key 'user'.
+Below shows an example of the SSH command:
    ```
-   [customer@ip-172-31-59-238:10~]$ ssh -i ~/.ssh/user.pem centos@172.31.41.148
+   [customer@localhost ~]$ ssh -i ~/.ssh/user.pem centos@172.31.41.148
    ```
 ## Setup Instance
 The fcs-genome executables should be located at /usr/local/falcon/.
 The version can be checked as follows:
    ```
    [centos@ip-172-31-41-148~]$ /usr/local/falcon/bin/fcs-genome
-   Falcon Genome Analysis Toolkit v1.1.2-13
+   Falcon Genome Analysis Toolkit v1.1.3
    Usage: fcs-genome [command] <options>

    Commands: